Carry Trades and Volatility

-Carry trades are easier to hold when volatility stays contained, because the income earned from the position is less likely to be overwhelmed by large price swings.
-In calmer conditions, the carry itself remains the main attraction, while risk management pressure stays in the background.
+Carry trades are easiest to hold when volatility stays contained, because carry is earned gradually while mark-to-market losses can arrive quickly.
+In calmer conditions, the income from the position remains the main attraction and risk-management pressure stays in the background.
 That is why carry trades usually persist more comfortably when markets are stable.

 Why low volatility tends to support carry